 Check your skin on a regular basis

 Stay out of tanning beds

 Apply SPF 30 or higher before you get dressed to make sure you don’t miss a spot.

 Pay special attention to the ears, bald spots, hands and feet, and reapply exposed areas throughout the day.

 Always use a lip balm of at least 30 SPF and apply several times throughout the day.

 As my friends would say moisturize, moisturize, moisturize.

-In my last post I talked about how much I enjoy playing in my gardens.
-I call it play because it feels more like fun then work to me.
+In my last post, I talked about how much I enjoy playing in my gardens.
+I call it, play because it feels more like fun than work to me.
 Life’s too short to do things any other way at this stage of the game.
 I want to be able to keep doing the things I love.
 So, I go the extra mile by doing my warm-up exercises.
 Setting time limits, wearing my hat, gloves, comfortable clothes and sunscreen.
 I’m ready to dive in.

 Lessoned learned, to play responsible, you have to prepare yourself its true.
 But none of that matters if you don’t use your common sense too.

 I was working on my memoir and started a sentence off with the word senior.
 It was about reaching that final year in high school.
 I sat there looking at the word senior, thinking how surreal the moment felt.
 I mean, here I was a senior again going through some of the same feelings and emotions only this time it’s at the opposite end of life.
 But what could make two such different correlations of the word anything alike?
 It could only be that dreaded feeling that comes with the anticipation of the unknown.
 It creates a kind of dis-ease they call…senioritis.